swaptacular/swpt_accounts/protocol.rst

    A string which (along with ``debtor_id``) globally identifies the account. [#account-identity]_ An empty string indicates that the account does not have an identity yet.
-Once the account have got an identity, it MUST not be changed until the account is deleted.
+Once the account have got an identity, the identity SHOULD NOT be changed until the account is deleted.

 last_outgoing_transfer_date : date
    The date of the latest transfer (not counting interest payments),